SynthexBTC/Bitcoin-LoRa-Mesh/Wand-Solar-nRF52840-E22P868M30S/watchdog/README.md

 ## What it does

 This little module keeps an eye on your power and temperature, and takes care of your battery automatically.
-No buttons, no screen — it just runs quietly in the background.

 Every 32 seconds, it wakes up, takes a quick look at the power level and the temperature, then goes back to sleep.